llorracc/cAndCwithStickyE/Code/Models/README.txt

-NOTE ON MEMORY: The heterogeneous agents models are set to simulate 20,000 households for about 21,000 periods, saving the entire history of several household-level variables in in double precision.
+NOTE ON MEMORY: The heterogeneous agents models are set to simulate 20,000 households for about 21,000 periods, saving the entire history of several household-level variables in double precision.
 As such, running the SOE or HA-DSGE models is very memory intensive.
 We recommend that you run the code on a computer with at least 32GB of RAM to ensure that memory problems are not encountered.
 To run the SOE and HA-DSGE models back-to-back on the same call to the MAIN file, we recommend that you have at least